 What we do

-The Ipswich Winter Night Shelter provides an overnight shelter during December to March.
-It is hosted each night by one of our host churches.
+In 2019/20 the Ipswich Winter Night Shelter will run from 13/11/19 to 30/3/20.
 The shelter accommodates up to twelve people per night.
 We provide a warm and safe place for our guests.
 Guests can freshen up, enjoy a hot nourishing dinner, spend the evening in a warm and safe place, share time in friendly company, sleep in a clean and comfortable bed and eat a good breakfast in the morning before they depart for the day.
 Several of our venues have showers.
-We encourage our guests to access the help and advice they need from local organisations in order to restore their lives.
-We support them to find long-term accommodation, regain their self-esteem and find their place in society.
-All guests need to go through our booking process before they can stay.
+We encourage our guests to access the help and advice they need from the many local organisations providing support.
+We empower our guests to find long-term accommodation, regain their self-esteem and find their place in society.
+All of our guests are assessed by our staff before being offered a bed.

 Who does the work

-Each of our host churches has a coordinator who oversees the smooth running of the shelter at their venue.
-They produce a volunteer rota, organise supplies, stores and resources, produce a rota for cooking evening meals and ensure that all cooks are adequately trained.
-The shelter could not run without this team of committed volunteers.
+Each of our host churches has a voluntary coordinator who oversees the smooth running of the shelter at their venue.
+They organise supplies, stores and resources.